 4) Bad Jump Starting

 Whenever a jump start is performed on your battery, you need to ensure that the jumper cables are attached properly.
-If you perform a jump start with the cables attached incorrectly, then it could short out your ECU by causing it to spike too quickly.
+If you attempt to jump start your vehicle with the cables attached incorrectly, then it could short out your ECU by causing it to spike too quickly.

 This will require you to get the ECU repaired or possibly even replaced.
-This will end up costing thousands of dollars in expenses.
+This can end up costing thousands of dollars in expenses.

 5) Bad Starter